SANTONLA/SANTONLA/README.md

 - 🌱 I’m currently learning python.
 You will see some of my exercises in the repository.

-- 💞️ I’m looking to collaborate on R or python studio projects.
+- 💞️ I’m looking to collaborate on R or python  projects.

 - 📫 How to reach me.
 Just send a Twitt to: @santonlar